FlipsideCrypto/gnosis-models/models/doc_descriptions/dex - (imported from layer 1)/eth_dex_swaps_sender.md

 {% docs eth_dex_swaps_sender %}

-The Router is the Sender in the swap function.
+The router is the sender in the swap function.

 {% enddocs %}